Cytomegalovirus is a common herpes virus. Many people do not know they have it because they may have no symptoms.

 The Centers for Disease Control and Prevention (CDC) estimate that over 50% of adults in the United States have contracted the virus by 40 years old.
 It affects males and females equally, at any age and regardless of ethnicity.

 The symptoms will depend on the type of CMV.

 Most people with acquired CMV have no noticeable symptoms, but if symptoms do occur, they may include:

 - low appetite and weight loss

-Symptoms will generally go away after two weeks.
+Symptoms will generally go away after 2 weeks.

-Symptoms of recurring CMV vary, depending on which organs are affected.
+Symptoms of recurring CMV vary, depending on which organs the virus has affected.
 Areas likely to be affected are the eyes, lungs, or digestive system.

 Symptoms may include: